antoinebb/GettingAndCleaningData/README.md

 So you can now run it

-At the end you have create  DataAverage containing containing the tidy dataset with the average for each Subject and each Activity , you have also create in your working directory the file "DataAverage.txt" containing all those data
+At the end you have create  DataAverage containing  the tidy dataset with the average for each Subject and each Activity , you have also create in your working directory the file "DataAverage.txt" containing all those data